Help us improve your experience.

 NDP and DAD Proxy (Interface Restricted Mode)

 The NDP proxy functionality (interface restricted mode) enables packet forwarding among the hosts that are in the same subnet and restricted to communicate directly with each other.
 This functionality is primarily used in a scenario where the proxy node needs to apply access control and intercept traffic flowing among the hosts.
-When you configure NDP proxy on an SRX Series device, the device sends NA and responds to requests from devices seeking MAC addresses of IPv6 prefixes assigned to hosts inside the SRX Series device.
+When you configure NDP proxy on an SRX Series Firewall, the device sends NA and responds to requests from devices seeking MAC addresses of IPv6 prefixes assigned to hosts inside the SRX Series Firewall.

 The DAD feature detects the usage of duplicate addresses on a local link by using Neighbor Solicitation (NS) messages.
 The DAD feature is for IPv6 address and functions similar to gratuitous ARP in IPv4.